 East Cleveland childhoods in the middle of last century were typified by extensive outdoor play and the ability to freely roam the countryside.
 The rural landscape of East Cleveland was a giant playground and children spent large amounts of time exploring, foraging, and roaming in the quest for the next adventure.
 As such, these children were well connected with nature and knowledgeable about the wildlife to be found throughout the region.

-On the pages of the website you will be able to listen to some of the memories; upload pictures and memories of your own; report a wildlife sighting to help us build information to support conservation efforts and follow project events and activities.
+On the pages of the website you will be able to listen to some of the memories, read extracts from the recordings and report a wildlife sighting to help us build information to support conservation efforts.
 We hope you enjoy it!